USB: Universal-Scale Object Detection Benchmark: Related Work

-There are numerous object detection benchmarks.
+\textbf{Single-domain benchmarks.} There are numerous object detection benchmarks that specialize in a specific domain or consider natural images as a single generic domain.
 For specific (category) object detection, recent benchmarks such as WIDER FACE~\cite{WIDERFACE_CVPR2016} and TinyPerson~\cite{TinyPerson_WACV2020} contain tiny objects.
-Although they are useful for evaluation for a specific category, many applications should detect multiple categories.
 For autonomous driving, KITTI~\cite{KITTI_CVPR2012} and Waymo Open Dataset~\cite{WaymoOpenDataset_CVPR2020} mainly evaluate three categories (car, pedestrian, and cyclist) in their leaderboards.
 For generic object detection, \Pascal VOC~\cite{PASCALVOC_IJCV2015} and COCO~\cite{COCO_ECCV2014} include 20 and 80 categories, respectively.
 The number of categories has been further expanded by recent benchmarks, such as Open Images~\cite{OpenImagesDataset_IJCV2020}, Objects365~\cite{Objects365_ICCV2019}, and LVIS~\cite{LVIS_CVPR2019}.
-All the above datasets comprise photographs, whereas Clipart1k, Watercolor2k, Comic2k~\cite{CrossDomainDetection_Inoue_CVPR2018}, and \Mangas~\cite{Manga109_Matsui_MTAP2017, Manga109_Aizawa_IEEEMM2020} comprise artificial images.
+The above datasets comprise photographs, whereas Clipart1k, Watercolor2k, Comic2k~\cite{CrossDomainDetection_Inoue_CVPR2018}, and \Mangas~\cite{Manga109_Matsui_MTAP2017, Manga109_Aizawa_IEEEMM2020} comprise artificial images.
 Although Waymo Open Dataset~\cite{WaymoOpenDataset_CVPR2020} and \Mangas~\cite{Manga109_Matsui_MTAP2017, Manga109_Aizawa_IEEEMM2020} have extensive scale variations (see Sec.~\ref{sec:usb_datasets}), scale-wise metrics have not been evaluated~\cite{WaymoOpenDataset_CVPR2020, Manga109_detection_Ogawa_2018}.
+Unlike the above benchmarks, our USB consists of multiple domains and contains many instances in both photographs and artificial images, and we can evaluate the generalization ability of methods.

+\textbf{Cross-domain benchmarks.} To avoid performance drops in target domains without labor-intensive annotations, many studies have tackled domain adaptation of object detection~\cite{DomainAdaptationDetectors_arXiv2021}.
+Some datasets have been proposed for this setting~\cite{Sim10k_ICRA2017, CrossDomainDetection_Inoue_CVPR2018}.
+Typically, there is a strong constraint to share a label space.
+Otherwise, special techniques are needed for training, architectures, unified label spaces~\cite{UniDet_Zhao_ECCV2020, UniDet_Zhou_CVPR2022}, and partial or open-set domain adaptation~\cite{DomainAdaptationDetectors_arXiv2021}.
+In contrast, we focus on fully supervised object detection, which allows us to analyze many standard detectors.